Skip to main content

 2 mentions Positive Neutral Negative

-• “It's frustrating that essential features are locked behind paywalls, making it hard to enjoy the game fully without spending.”
+• “It's frustrating that essential features are locked behind paywalls, making it hard to enjoy the game fully.”

-• “The constant push for in-game purchases detracts from the overall experience and makes it feel more like a cash grab.”
+• “The constant push for in-game purchases disrupts the flow and makes it feel more like a cash grab than a game.”

 Buy Unity of Command 2